StudentDudent/Asg1/README.md

 https://xd.adobe.com/view/67f7903e-4b35-41a0-b0e1-3351e5b37eb2-32a4/

-Features
-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-Existing Features
 Feature 1 - allows users hover over buttons in navigation bar to go to different pages by clicking Feature 2 - allows users to go tho the play store by clicking the play button Feature 3 - allow users to see the gameplay images by clicking the tab gallery on the gameplay page